 Pay special attention to the lumens per watt of the LED fixture or retrofit.
 IT DOES MATTER.
-A LED fixture at 150 lumens/watt will consume far less energy than a LED product producing 100 lumens/watt.
-Not all LEDs are the same. (remember, always buy on the lumens you need, never on the watts you think you need.)
+An LED fixture at 150 lumens/watt will consume far less energy than an LED product producing 100 lumens/watt.
+Not all LEDs are the same.
+(Remember, always buy on the lumens you need, never on the watts you think you need.)

 To calculate lumens per watt, take the total number of lumens a product produces and divide it by the watts it consumes.

-Rebates with DLC Premium should be higher than rebates with DLC Standard.
-Your utility company is typically who provides the rebates and sets the rebate amounts.
+Rebates for DLC Premium should be higher than rebates with DLC Standard.
+Your local utility company typically provides the rebates and sets the rebate amounts.
 Check their website.

 All DLC Products are warrantied for at least 5 years.